-On the ENV page, you can check the temperature/ humidity at the Front Door, the temperature at the Rear Door, and the temperature/ humidity outside the cabinet.
+On the ENV page, you can check the front door temperature, rear door temperature/humidity, and outdoor temperature/humidity.
 The data collected in the past two hours is displayed in line curves.
 The door open/closed state and water leakage state are displayed at the bottom.